This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

-If you’re looking for seriously ultra-spectacular Keto Squash Recipes, this Fresh Summer Squash Antipasto Salad is NOT to be missed!
+If you’re looking for seriously ultra-spectacular Keto Squash Recipes, this Robust Summer Squash Antipasto salad is NOT to be missed!

 Honest to goodness folks, look at this star-studded cast of low carb healthy ingredients!
 EASY INGREDIENTS!
 Basil, oregano, garlic, salami, red onion, feta, ricotta salata, and fresh from the garden summer squashes.

 What is not to love about a gorgeous and FILLING antipasto salad using the bounty from your own garden or fresh finds at your local farmer’s market?
 There is absolutely no cooking involved, and this delicious side dish comes together in as few as 20 minutes.

 I honestly believe this is a great way to make use of the bumper crop that is zucchini and also yellow squash.
 Serve as I am atop a platter or several platters to be passed tableside, or (if not observing a keto diet) on lightly charred thick slices of sourdough bread as a crostini.

 The very first time I assembled this dish, I knew it was to become an every-other-day kind of thing in my kitchen.
 Why you ask?

 Invariably, and because I am from up north where having olives, cheese, and cured meat on hand was just something you did, I have dry salami on hand ALL OF THE TIME.
 I also have an herb garden and a small patch of mixed squash plants.